Jon Moulton

-Jon Moulton CBE (born 15 October 1950) is a British venture capitalist.
-He is the founder and managing partner of the private equity firm Better Capital, and is the former managing partner of the private equity firm Alchemy Partners.
-He is an active private investor and has been working in private equity since 1980.
-Moulton regularly writes, broadcasts and speaks on corporate finance and financial matters.
+Jonathan Paul Moulton CBE (born 15 October 1950) is a British venture capitalist.
+He is the founder and managing partner of private equity firm Better Capital, and the former managing partner of private equity firm Alchemy Partners.
+He has been working in private equity since 1980.
+Moulton writes, broadcasts and speaks on corporate finance and financial matters.
 His career has also included spells running Citicorp Venture Capital, Schroder Ventures (Permira) and the buy-out group of Apax, as well as being a director of numerous public and private companies.

 According to The Sunday Times Rich List in 2019, Moulton is worth £182 million.

+In July 2022, Moulton was awarded an Honorary Doctorate by Lancaster University.

 Early life

 Moulton is originally from Stoke-on-Trent, and suffered ill health at an early age due to the coal smoke in the area.
-He was educated at Hanley High School and Lancaster University, where he took a degree in chemistry.
+He was educated at Hanley High School and Lancaster University, where he earned a degree in chemistry.
 He then trained as a chartered accountant with Coopers & Lybrand in Liverpool.